Exploration and preference satisfaction trade-off in reward-free learning: Problem setting

 \subsection{Learning the generative model}

-To learn the generative model the evidence lower bound ($ELBO$) of the likelihood $p(o_{1:T}, r_{1:T}\mid \pi)$~\citep{hafner2019learning} or equivalently, the variational free energy \cite{friston2010free,fountas2020deep,sajid2021active} is optimised: where, $D_{KL}$ denotes the Kullback–Leibler divergence.
+To learn the generative model the evidence lower bound ($ELBO$) of the likelihood $p(o_{1:T}, r_{1:T}\mid \pi)$~\citep{hafner2019learning} or equivalently, the variational free energy \cite{friston2010free,fountas2020deep,sajid2021active} was optimised: where, $D_{KL}$ denotes the Kullback–Leibler divergence.
 Practically, this entails using trajectories generated under a random policy.
-See Appendix \ref{appendix::efe} for implementation details of the evidence lower bound and hyper-parameters.
+See Appendix \ref{appendix::efe} for $ELBO$ implementation.